Hengelo Gezondheidspark railway station

 Hengelo Gezondheidspark ([ˈɦɛŋəloː ɣəˈzɔntɦɛitsˌpɑr(ə)k]) is a railway station in Hengelo, The Netherlands.

 History

 The station is located on the Staatslijn D (Zutphen - Glanerbeek) and is located near the Streekziekenhuis Midden-Twente (Hospital) in the west of Hengelo.
 A station called Tuindorp-Nijverheid, which opened on 1 November 1865 as part of the Staatslijn D and closed in 1936, used to exist in the general area of the new station.
 The construction of the new station was planned to begin by April 2009, and to be completed by December 2009.
 The station finally opened on 9 December 2012.
 The new station has a 130 m long platform, and a 42 m long covered area with 20 seats and a ticket machine.
-The train services are operated by Syntus.
+The train services are operated by Arriva.